francescor/wirego/README.md

 ## Why?

 Wireguard tool commands `wg` & `wg-quick` do not get into my head :(  so I've just created this basic script for myself.
+In my daily job I take up and down Wireguard's profile a lot, and some together at the same time, so I do use this scrip myself a lot.

 Fedora DNS handling is a bit nasty to me: I see I need to execute